AJWest22/weather-app/weather-app/README.md

 ### User Stories

-  The following is some of the thought processes I had in mind when making the site when considernig a user's perspective and what they want:
+  The following is some of the thought processes I had in mind when making the site when considering a user's perspective and what they want:

 - As a user I want a site that is easy to use/navigate